 - Complete specified prerequisite coursework with a GPA of 3.0 or higher.
 If these are not completed at the time of admission, they must be completed prior to attaining candidacy.
 Prerequisite courses for the Clinical Mental Health Counseling and Marriage and Family Counseling sequences include a course in statistics, a course in research methodology, a course in abnormal psychology (PSYC3430) and course work in Addictions Studies at the 5000 level (Marriage and Family sequence must complete ADDS6300) or above totaling three semester hours.
 Applicants for the School Counseling sequence must have completed a course in statistics, a course in research methodology and course work in Addictions Studies at the 5000 level or above totaling three semester hours.

 Admission to the program is determined by the program faculty.
 Program faculty reserves the right to request personal interviews with applicants to the program.
+Admission decisions are final and cannot be appealed.
 Students must follow sequence, program, college, and university requirements and policies.

 Note: Admissions are made into a specific counseling sequence (school, marriage and family, or clinical mental health).
 Changing sequences may require a new application review.
 As a result, it may not be possible to change sequences based on accreditation limitations or the amount and quality of applicants.